meganz/mpenc_doc/source/crypto.rst

   had seen, from when they initiated the operation.
 * [3] ``SESSION_SIGNATURE``: Authenticated confirmation signature for the ASKE,
   signed with the long-term identity key of the packet author.
-[TODO: link]
+[TODO: link] TODO(xl): also want to hash group_key in here, to detect members tamper with the group key e.g. giving different results to different members.

 1. Only for upflow messages and the first downflow message.
 During the upflow, this gets filled to a maximum of *n* occurences.